You don't want "box-checking".

 and successfully complete the project.

-Strong beginnings & solid foundations are what get you there.
+Strong beginnings & solid foundations ensure that success.

 This class meets two consecutive days: October 18 & 19, 2018